nyogjtrc/awesome/README.md

 - [Übersicht](https://github.com/felixhageloh/uebersicht) - Keep an eye on what's happening on your machine and in the world
 - [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - Prevents your Mac from going to sleep
 - [KeyCastr](https://github.com/keycastr/keycastr) - An open-source keystroke visualizer
+- [Scroll Reverser for macOS](https://pilotmoon.com/scrollreverser/) - Reverse the direction of scrolling on macOS

 ## Awesome